Move from resistance to collaboration in renewable energy projects.

 SEAI Sustainable Energy Authority of Ireland

-ELSA is the result of 35 years of project experience and research
+ELSA builds on 35 years of project experience and research

-👉 10 years of developing natural resource projects in engineering and top management positions
+👉 35 years of developing natural resource projects – from engineering design and impact assessment to top management roles and support, of which

-👉 20 years resolving costly local conflicts in natural resource projects
+👉 20 years have focused on resolving costly local conflicts in natural resource projects, including

-👉 5 years of research with Earning Local Support (RDD569) and Earning Local Support Academy (RDD874) Irish government-co-funded projects, including:
+👉 5 years of government-co-funded research with Earning Local Support (RDD569) and Earning Local Support Academy (RDD874) projects, featuring:

 • 5 focus groups (developers, authorities, communities)